Reading Time ~ 9 minutes

 When translators convert the meaning of an eponym from one language to another, they face a challenge.
 Oftentimes the name of the disease or equipment in question is eponymous in the target language as well.
 And if that isn’t enough, there could be times when the source only describes the term or it derives from Latin language which makes it even more difficult for the translator.

 Among other things, there is yet another challenge that might surprise some people.
 It is the cultural difference.
 You may ask how is this relevant to medical translations?
 The answer is simple – in different countries, the titles of medical professionals vary, which imposes a challenge to the translator and if not precisely handled, it could lead to a mistranslation.
-A good translator should be aware of the cultural differences in both countries (source and target text).
+A good translator should be aware of the cultural differences in both countries (source and target).

 Only a knowledgeable translator can adapt the content in the most accurate way possible.
 We should not forget that the medical documentation is intended both for patients and for doctors and other healthcare professionals.

-So a translator has to produce an easily comprehensible text that is truthful to the source.
+So, a translator has to produce an easily comprehensible text that is truthful to the source.
 But also a text that takes into account the target audiences and the cultural differences present.
 Admittedly, this is not a simple task, but such are reserved only for the best translators.

 There are doctors and nurses that for example volunteer in third world countries.
 That means they would work with patients that know only their mother tongue and this is highly insufficient.
 If they want to prescribe the right medicine or diagnose the patient correctly, they need to know certain things.

-Healthcare professions need to understand their patient history, previous medications they were taking and other things of such importance.
+Healthcare professions need to understand their patient history, previous medications they were taking and other details of such importance.
 Here, medical translations are very much-needed to provide the patient with the treatment they need.

 Another important aspect of accuracy that should be considered is regulations.
 When dealing with medical translations you should know that there are regulations they need to comply with.